grpc/proposal/A51-custom-backend-metrics.md

 #### The Server API
 We will provide a builtin implementation of [xds.service.orca.v3.OpenRCAService](https://github.com/cncf/xds/blob/eded343319d09f30032952beda9840bbd3dcf7ac/xds/service/orca/v3/orca.proto#L27) streaming service defined by ORCA in each supported language.
-The implementation will accept the above mentioned machine-wide metrics recorder implementation to read recorded metrics.
-This is required.
+The implementation will accept the above mentioned machine-wide metrics recorder to read metrics.

 A minimum reporting interval (30s by default) can be configured when creating the service.
 The minimum report interval is the lower bound of the OOB metrics report period.
 It means, if